The Categories of Lubin-Tate and Drinfeld Bundles: Differential Operators on Lubin-Tate and Drinfeld Spaces

-denote the subtower induced by choosing a connected component $\sN$ of $\sM$ and setting $\sN_m$ to be the preimage of $\sN$ in $\sM_m$.
+denote the subtower induced by choosing a connected component $\sN$ of $\sM$ and setting $\sN_m$ to be the preimage of $\sN$ in $\sM_m$, and write $f_m \colon \sN_m \rightarrow \Omega$ for restriction to $\sN_m$ of the $m$th covering map.
 Note that we are considering a cofinal subtower of that of \cite{TAY3}: what we denote by $\sM_m$ is called $\sM_{nm}$ in \cite{TAY3} (and similarly for $\sN_m$).
 Let

 be the Lubin-Tate tower, indexed by the compact open subgroups $U$ of $G$.
 We write $\sY = \sY_0 = \sY_{G_0}$, and $\sY_m = \sY_{G_m}$ for $m \geq 1$.
 We note that these are denoted $\underline{\sY}$ and $\underline{\sY_m}$ respectively in \cite{KOH}.